 - Mark up for certain trim sizes is ridiculous if you distribute print books to Amazon.
 The most cost effective is the trade paperback size (6″x9″) where manufacturing costs are cheap enough that you can sell for $10-15 and still make a few bucks profit on Lulu.
 Or a few cents if it sells on Amazon (not kidding).

 - Print books sold outside of Lulu net you very little in the way of royalties.
 My print book published from Lulu to Amazon usually got me anywhere from 56 cents to a just under a dollar.
-The book sold for $14.99.
+The book sold for $14.95.
 On Lulu, it nets me over 5 dollars.
 This is because the retail markup cuts into your royalty.
 There is a good chart here.
-I now recommend KDP Print for getting print on Amazon.
+I now recommend KDP Print for Canadians getting print on Amazon.com.

 - There’s no way to set a release date for an ebook or print book (although you can control the release date for the book selling on the Lulu site).
 It makes it hard to do a big release when there’s no guarantee it’ll be for sale when you say.
 You aren’t notified when it shows up on the other platforms either, so you have to watch for it yourself.
-This is true for pretty much every print outlet though.
+This is true for pretty much every print outlet, but they are behind in their ebook distribution.

 - You can’t set prices based on location.
 You choose your base currency and others are converted from that.
-Other publishers, like KDP, allow you to set the cost in the currency of individual countries.
-This is nice if you like to make the Canadian dollar and US dollar price the same, so not being able to do that here is a bit annoying.
+Other publishers, like KDP and Draft2Digital, allow you to set the cost in the currency of individual countries.
+This is nice if you like to make the Canadian dollar and US dollar price the same, so not being able to do that here is annoying.

 Paperback – No